Evaluation of African American Language Bias in Natural Language Generation: Methods

-\textit{Human-likeness} measures whether the annotator believes that the text was generated by a human or language model. \textit{Linguistic Match} measures how well the language of the counterpart is consistent with the intended English variety (i.e. AAL or WME). \textit{Meaning Preservation} measures how accurately the counterpart conveys the \textit{meaning} of the original text.
-And finally, \textit{Tone Preservation} measures how accurately the counterpart conveys the \textit{tone} or other aspects beyond meaning of the original text.
-Additional details on the annotation instructions are included in Appendix \ref{app:counterpart-judge}.
+\textit{Human-likeness (Human-like)} measures whether the annotator believes that the text was generated by a human or language model. \textit{Linguistic Match (Dialect)} measures how well the language of the counterpart is consistent with the intended English variety (i.e., AAL or WME). \textit{Meaning Preservation (Meaning)} measures how accurately the counterpart conveys the \textit{meaning} of the original text.
+And finally, \textit{Tone Preservation (Tone)} measures how accurately the counterpart conveys the \textit{tone} or other aspects beyond meaning of the original text.
+Additional details on the judgment instructions are included in Appendix \ref{app:counterpart-judge}.

-\textbf{Masked Span Prediction} Span predictions are evaluated using only automated metrics.
-First, we calculate the model perplexity of the reference span.
-Additionally, we measure the entropy of the top 10 most probable tokens in model predictions averaged across tokens in the span\footnote{For GPT-3, only the top 5 tokens are considered due to API limitations}.
-Experiments are repeated 5 times, randomly sampling spans to mask in each trial with the exception of GPT-3.
+In the masked span prediction task, span predictions are evaluated using automated metrics: model perplexity of the reference span, and the entropy of the model's top 5 most probable spans.
+With the exception of GPT-3, experiments are repeated 5 times, randomly sampling spans to mask in each trial.
 Metrics are reported as the percent change in perplexity between WME and AAL.